apify/actor-scraper/cheerio-scraper/README.md

 ## Input configuration

 As input, Cheerio Scraper actor accepts a number of configurations.
 These can be entered either manually in the user interface in the [Apify app](https://my.apify.com), or programmatically in a JSON object using the [Apify API](https://apify.com/docs/api/v2#/reference/actors/run-collection/run-actor).
-For a complete list of input fields and their types, please visit [Input](https://apify.com/apify/cheerio-scraper?section=input-schema).
+For a complete list of input fields and their types, please visit the [Input](https://apify.com/apify/cheerio-scraper?section=input-schema) tab.

 ### Start URLs